Foledem/EOSP/README.md

 ## Description

 **EOSP ThreadPool** is a header-only templated thread pool writtent in c++17.
 It is designed to be easy to use while being able to execute any type of function.
-You only need two functions to use the thread pool. `addTask()`to add a function to execute and `waitForTask()` to wait the task is done.
+You only need two functions to use the thread pool. `addTask()`to add a function to execute and `waitForTask()` to get the return value and wait the task is done.
 When threads are waiting for a result from other threads they compute new functions from the task pool until the result they need is available.

 ## Exemple